 - Recognize and assess the relationships between city planning, the economy, politics, and society to understand the way in which industrial innovation gave rise to revolutions and transformative social movements that link to the contemporary urban world.

-"Introduction to City Planning 3: Midcentury Modern (1940-1979)" explores the central role of city planning in envisioning cities in the mid-20th century.
+"History of City Planning 3: Midcentury Modern (1940-1979)" explores the central role of city planning in envisioning cities in the mid-20th century.
 World War II shattered cities and societies from London to Tokyo.
 In those areas untouched by the bombs, other massive transformations took place.
 American cities, for example, were reshaped by urban renewal and the older urban fabric destroyed by planners, not enemy firebombers.
 The war gave rise to new and bold visions for planning and, for some, an opportunity to make a better world.
 Ideas in philosophy and even science fiction (such as futurism) joined new ideas about city planning and new thinking about urban space.
 Planning began to move from strictly ‘rational’ to incorporate a human dimension and the grassroots planning movements that emerged as a response to the scale of modernism.

 Join course instructor Jason Luger in this continuation of a series of urban planning courses focused on city planning and the history of urban planning.
 In this course, students will examine developments in the school of city planning and understand how city planning existed as an academic discipline and professional practice during this period.